Entries Tagged as 'Pasta'

 I got a call right before Elizabeth was due at my house.
 She was running late at work so her babysitter would drop the boys off and she would meet us at the restaurant.
 “Hope that’s OK!”

 No. Nothing about this was OK.
 At all.

 Mac & Cheese Notes

-I follow Bittman’s recipe to the letter.
+I followed Bittman’s recipe to the letter for this one.
 Except at the end, I use my friend Kate’s trick and crumble potato chips into the bread crumb topping.
 Also, I like prepping the M&C in advance when I’m entertaining families — it’s a nice “bridge” dish that can be the main for the kids and a side for the grown-ups.
 (Especially if BBQ chicken is on the menu.)
 Just prepare until the point where you top with bread crumbs, then refrigerate, pull out about an hour before you want to serve, and continue with instructions.

 [Read more →]

 Tags:homemade macaroni and cheese·macaroni and cheese·Mark Bittman·mark bittman macaroni and cheese